 Upon entry into the first “room,” Bautista recognized it as a replica of the house of a demon that he had been required to visit when he was being trained as a witchdoctor.
 Through the interpreters, he named the demon and then told the youth group that he knew the next room would be a long hall with faces of people in the wall.
 The people would be screaming in agony.
 Indeed, the next room was a long hall with grotesque plastic masks on the wall.
 Screams were coming from a tape recorder.
 Bautista proceeded to correctly tell the young people what would be in every room before they entered it.
 By the end of the tour, the Christian youth were more frightened than they ever thought Bautista would be!
 Satan must have enjoyed manipulating a Christian youth group into emulating the dwelling of one of his demons.

 So from all this, we have determined that we, as Christians, should lighten our baggage.
 We should not identify ourselves with both the world and the Holy God to whom we belong.
 John urges us in III John 3:11 “Beloved, do not imitate what is evil, but what is good.”
 When we discover anything that has even the appearance or association with evil, we can be guided by I Thessalonians 5:22, “Abstain from all appearance of evil.”

-It’s not an easy walk to honor God and His Word instead of our ancestors, but I Corinthians 6:17 says we should “Come out from among them and be separate, says the Lord.”
+It’s not an easy walk to honor God and His Word instead of the traditions of our ancestors, but I Corinthians 6:17 says we should “Come out from among them and be separate, says the Lord.”